 |Loss/renouncement of citizenship||If you’re planning to move abroad permanently, HDB may permit you to sell your house early.
 You’ll also be able to get your CPF money back.|

 Note that for bankruptcy and/or divorce cases, you’ll need to meet a few more requirements before you are allowed to sell your HDB flat before the MOP is up:

-If none of the HDB flat owners are Singapore citizens, they are required to obtain the consent of the Official Assignee before they can sell the flat.
-If any of the flat owners are Singapore Citizens, the consent of the Official Assignee is not required.
+If none of the HDB flat owners are Singapore Citizens (SCs), they are required to obtain the consent of the Official Assignee before they can sell the flat.
+If any of the flat owners are SCs, the consent of the Official Assignee is not required.